juxt/yada/dev/resources/user-guide.md

 REST is about resources which have state, and representations that are negotiated between the user agent and the server to transfer that state.

+In fact, we can think of the world-wide web as a being a solution to a single problem: the distribution of state.

 ### Retrieving state